Employees are the heart and soul of any organization. When they're engaged, their productivity and morale increases.

 The insights from the survey can also help you find out areas of improvement in your current employee engagement strategy, helping you reiterate and refine them later on.

-Schedule regular town hall meetings where employees can voice their concerns and suggestions directly to the management team anonymously and in a non-judgemental setting.
-AMA sessions are another way to do this.
+AMAs and town hall meetings lets employees voice their concerns and suggestions directly to the management team anonymously and in a non-judgemental setting.

-And encourage leaders to share company news – both good and bad – openly with employees, fostering a culture of transparency and mutual trust.
+This will help leaders share company news – both good and bad – openly with employees, fostering a culture of transparency and mutual trust.

 Celebrate cultural diversity through events and awareness programs.